Below are some frequently asked questions about our program:

 How is your program organized?

-Students with an undergraduate degree (BA or BSc) are typically admitted to the MA program in Social Psychology with the expectation that they will continue into the PhD.
+Students with an undergraduate degree (BA or BSc) are admitted to the MA program in Social Psychology.
+It is expected that those making good progress will continue into the PhD.
 Students working with Dr. Fong receive a Masters in Social Psychology and a PhD in Health Psychology.

 Do I work with one advisor throughout my graduate career?

-We encourage most students to work with multiple faculty members.
-Many faculty collaborate with each other and, traditionally, students conduct research with two or three different faculty members over the course of their graduate career.
+Although students enter our program with specific faculty supervisors, we also encourage students to work with additional faculty members over the course of their training.
+Many social area faculty collaborate with each other and other members of the department.
 The faculty at Waterloo has a superb record of publishing with graduate students.

-How long does it take to complete a PhD?
+How long does it take to complete graduate training?

-Consistent with most social psychology PhD programs, the program typically takes four to six years to complete.
-It takes time to develop the skills and publication record that will be competitive on the job market.
+Consistent with most social psychology MA/PhD programs, the program typically takes five to six years to complete.
+It takes time to develop the skills and publication record that will be competitive on the job market in industry, government, or academia.